lvg-alex/python-django-base-template/README.md

 cmd
 ```

-## Create user, setup SSH
+2. Create user, setup SSH.
-2. Configure a connection to a Debian VM using SSH.
+Configure a connection to a Debian VM using SSH.
 Create a new key using the ssh-keygen command.
 Execute the command:
 ```bash
 ssh-keygen -t rsa -b 2048
 ```